 or the job is killed otherwise during launching then you may need to set/export I_MPI_LSF_USE_COLLECTIVE_LAUNCH=1 before executing Arm Performance Reports.
 See Using IntelMPI under LSF quick guide and Resolve the problem of the Intel MPI job …hang in the cluster for more details.

 If you see the error undefined reference to MPI_Status_c2f during initialization or if manually building the sampling libraries as described in 4.1.1 Linking, then you need to rebuild MPICH 2 with Fortran support.

-Open MPI 2.1.x does not work with Arm Performance Reports due to a bug in the Open MPI debug interface.
+The following versions of Open MPI do not work with Arm Performance Reports because of bugs in the Open MPI debug interface:

 SGI MPT 2.10+ is supported.